EU clears Allianz buy of Groupama's unit

-BRUSSELS (Reuters) - German insurer Allianz (ALVG.DE) secured EU regulatory approval on Tuesday to buy the property and casualty brokerage-related activities of Gan Eurocourtage, a unit of French peer Groupama GRPMHA.UL.
+BRUSSELS, July 24 (Reuters) - German insurer Allianz secured EU regulatory approval on Tuesday to buy the property and casualty brokerage-related activities of Gan Eurocourtage, a unit of French peer Groupama.

 Allianz, which unveiled the deal in June, said the unit had about 800 million euros in premium revenues and total assets of 1.9 billion euros.